 Are you coming up to a time when you’re considering turning your pension savings into a retirement income?
-We’re here to help with this handy guide to the stages of planning to take your benefits from any pensions you may have.
+We’re here to help with this handy general guide to the stages of planning to take your benefits from any pensions you may have.

 Think about what you want your retirement to be like